There's revenue sitting in your email programme, in plain sight.

 A welcome and nurture sequence runs automatically.
 New subscribers get a proper introduction on days 1, 4 and 7

-The first 7 days after someone subscribes are the highest-engagement window you'll ever have with them.
-Most businesses waste it entirely.
+The first days after someone subscribes are the highest-engagement window you'll have with them, and it's easy to let it go to waste.

-Email is one of your channels but you can't say how much revenue it's actually driving
+Email is one of your channels but you can't say how much revenue it's driving

 Our email marketing process